hyweljohnllewellyn/hywelme/_posts/2016-09-18-free-office-365-email-service-for-multiple-domains-part-1-configure-dns-in-cloudflare-host.md

 ## Step 1 Identify Required Office 365 DNS for Email

-Using this link; [Create DNS records for Office 365](https://support.office.com/en-gb/article/Create-DNS-records-for-Office-365-using-Windows-based-DNS-9eec911d-5773-422c-9593-40e1147ffbde),  DNS records that are needed for email using Office 365 were identified
+Using this link; [Create DNS records for Office 365](https://support.office.com/en-gb/article/Create-DNS-records-for-Office-365-using-Windows-based-DNS-9eec911d-5773-422c-9593-40e1147ffbde),  DNS records that are needed for email using Office 365 were identified.

 These are: